 Once upon a time, everyone turned to nature for all their remedies, including UV protection.
 Were they perfect?
 No—and medical breakthroughs made things much easier for the human race.
 But unfortunately, humans also raced to forget everything they had learned from nature in the process.

 The key is balance and moderation.
 Everything is both good and bad.
 A diet with carrots is great.
 A diet of only carrots will leave your body lacking.
 It can even turn you orange—a condition known as carotenemia.

-Compare sunscreen ingredients—apples to…well, not apples
+Comparing sunscreen ingredients—apples to… well, not apples

-It may help to learn the term “sunscreen,” in many cases, refers to the active ingredients that are used for UV protection, and not the actual finished lotion or spray product.
+It may help to learn that the term “sunscreen,” in many cases, refers to the active ingredients used for UV protection, and not the actual finished lotion or spray product.
 These active ingredients can be divided into two categories: chemical and physical (also called mineral) sunscreens.
 Both categories prevent sunburns, but that’s where their similarities end.

 Chemical sunscreens prevent sunburns.
 Check.
 They are readily available, go on sheer and do what they were designed to do, after you wait for the chemical reaction to work, of course.
 But what else do they do?

 Most conventional chemical sunscreens contain chemical UV filters such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate or oxtinoxate.
 These chemicals prevent burns by absorbing, rather than blocking, ultraviolet radiation.
 That’s why you have to wait up to 20 minutes for them to be effective—so they have time to soak into your skin where they will absorb the rays.
 They also break down faster in the sun.
 Many of these also only protect from UVB rays (the burn rays) while the UVA rays that can cause early aging and skin cancer go unchecked.